Mhdez221993/js-algorithms/Algorithm/Data-Structures/ComplexityAnalysis.md

-### Complexity Analysis
+## Complexity Analysis

-The process of determinimg how efficient an algorithm is.
-Complxity analysis usually involves finding both the time complexity and space coplexity of an algorithm.
+The process of determining how efficient an algorithm is.
+Complexity analysis usually involves finding both the
+<b>time complexity</b> and the <b>space complexity</b> of an algorithm.

-Complexity analysis is effectively used to determine how "good an algorithm is and whether it's 'better than another one.
+Complexity analysis is effectively used to determine how "good" an algorithm is and whether it's "better" than another one.

-### Time Complexity
+## Time Complexity

 A measure of how fast an algorithm runs, time complexity is a central concept in the field of algorithms and in coding interviews.

-It's expressed using `Big O` notation.
+It's expressed using <b>Big O</b> notation.

-### Space Complexity
+## Space Complexity

-A measure of how much auxiliary memory an algorithm takes up, space complexity is a central concept it the field of algorithms and in coding interviews.
+A measure of how much auxiliary memory an algorithm takes up, space complexity is a central concept in the field of algorithms and in coding interviews.

-It's expressed using `Big O` notation.
+It's expressed using <b>Big O</b> notation.